Sunday, April 29, 1 - 2:30pm

 Organizers: David R. Hilton, Shikun He, and Ke Yao

-Speakers: Juan Ye, Mark Humayun, Zhengqin Yin, Ningli Wang, Zongming Sun, Michel Cayouette, and Sarah X. Zhang
+Speakers: Juan Ye, Mark Humayun, Zhengqin Yin, Ningli Wang, Zongming Sun, Michel Cayouette, Sarah X. Zhang, and D. Hua Yan

 This is the 13th annual China – ARVO Networking Forum.
 The purpose of this event is to provide a platform for vision researchers from China, the USA and another country to interact, discuss and exchange knowledge in the field of vision research & ophthalmology and to promote collaboration among the scientists.
 Speakers include leading ophthalmic researchers from China, the USA, and another country.
 At the upcoming meeting, topics will align with the 2018 ARVO "Stand Strong for Science: Stand for Strong Vision Science" theme that will show the advanced researchers in major blindness eye diseases.
 Everyone is welcome to attend the meeting; a limited lunch will be provided